Tutorials ADO.NET Core Tutorial

 Introduction

-ADO.NET vs EF Core vs Dapper — Complete Guide is essential for .NET architects building ShopNest.DataAccess — Enterprise High-Performance Data Platform — Toolliyo's 100-article ADO.NET Core master path covering SqlConnection, stored procedures, transactions, connection pooling, performance tuning, ASP.NET Core integration, and senior interview preparation.
-Every article includes minimum 2 detailed enterprise real-world examples (banking transfers, ERP reporting, insurance batch, legacy modernization) in different business domains.
+ADO.NET vs EF Core vs Dapper — Complete Guide is essential for .NET developers building ShopNest.DataAccess — Enterprise High-Performance Data Platform — Toolliyo's 100-article ADO.NET Core master path covering SqlConnection, stored procedures, transactions, connection pooling, ASP.NET Core integration, Azure SQL, and ten enterprise portfolio projects.
+Every article includes minimum two enterprise real-world examples (ICICI banking, TCS ERP reporting, insurance batch, legacy modernization).

-In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect ado.net vs ef core vs dapper with real ICICI-style banking, TCS ERP reporting, insurance batch processing, or government legacy modernization examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Reporting.
+In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect ado.net vs ef core vs dapper with real banking transfers, ERP GL reports, or legacy stored procedure modernization — not toy animal demos.
+This article delivers production depth on Reporting.

 After this article you will

-- Explain ADO.NET vs EF Core vs Dapper in plain English and in SQL Server and high-performance data access terms
+- Explain ADO.NET vs EF Core vs Dapper in plain English and in SQL Server / ADO.NET terms

 - Implement ado.net vs ef core vs dapper in ShopNest.DataAccess — Enterprise High-Performance Data Platform (Reporting)